“Bucket list” — a list of the things we want to do before we kick the bucket.

 Frankly, I was amazed at all that I have here, and I keep thinking of more.

 What would you do if you had unlimited time, money and resources?

 What have you already done?

 I bet you’ve done something that’s on someone else’s bucket list!

-So, just because I’d made my list, here’s what’s on my Already-In-My-Bucket-List…
+So, just because I made my list, here’s some of my Already-In-My-Bucket List…